Cascade Microtech: Products

 Cascade Microtech manufactures testing equipment for the semiconductor industry.
 These probes test the chips before the chips are cut from the wafers (silicon or gallium arsenide), ensuring the chips do what they are designed to accomplish.
 Production is performed at the company's facilities in Beaverton, Oregon and Dresden, Germany.
+In 2018, the company introduced autonomous probing systems for RF testing.
+After acquiring FRT in 2019 the company also offers metrology measuring systems.